 The United Nations fear that the corona pandemic could put one in two jobs in Africa at risk.
 Many industries and companies are struggling with a declining demand for their products and services due to corona-related restrictions.
-In Senegal, the Special Initiative on Training and Job Creation is therefore helping to preserve jobs.
+In Senegal, the Special Initiative "Decent Work for a Just Transition" is therefore helping to preserve jobs.

 "When the pandemic reached Senegal in March, we had to stop our work because our employees were no longer able to come to the tailor shop," tells Sophie Nzinga Sy.
 She leads the association Women in Fashion, which, in cooperation with Invest for Jobs, is currently setting up the Dakar Design Centre, a creative center in Dakar that aims to train around 300 young people and create 200 new jobs.